norlab-ulaval/libpointmatcher/doc/Compilation.md

     ```bash
     make -j N
     ```
     *Note:* It is highly recommended to add the `-j N` optional argument to the `make` command in order to speed up the compilation process.
 Replace `N` by the number of parallel jobs you want to compile at the same time.

 === "MacOS"
     ```bash
     make -j N
     ```
     *Note:* It is highly recommended to add the `-j N` optional argument to the `make` command in order to speed up the compilation process.
 Replace `N` by the number of parallel jobs you want to compile at the same time.

-=== "Windows
+=== "Windows"
     Following the previous configuration in CMake GUI:

-    1. Click on the button Configure, Generate and then Open Project
+    1. Click on the button Configure, Generate and then Open Project.
 Visual Studio will open up
     2. Put your "Solution Configuration" in `Release` mode
     3. Build the `BUILD` project